Factbox: Sports events hit by the coronavirus epidemic

 The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.

-* The Vietnam International Challenge has been put back from next month to June by the Badminton World Federation and will no longer serve as a qualifying event for the Tokyo Olympics.
+* The Vietnam International Challenge has been put back from March to June by the Badminton World Federation and will no longer serve as a qualifying event for the Tokyo Olympics.
 The tournament was due to take place from March 24 to 29.

 SPEED SKATING